Koalacards/TrolleyTracker/README.md

-# MinigameBot
+# TrolleyTracker
-Welcome to MinigameBot, which will (hopefully) eventually be a bot that will play minigames on the TTR discord.
+Welcome to TrolleyTracker, which will (maybe) eventually be a bot that will play minigames on the TTR discord.

 To run the bot, run the bot.py file in any python environment and as long